peter88213/nvhelp-de/source/nv_aeon2/index.rst

 ::

    [SETTINGS]

    narrative_arc = Narrative

    # Name of the user-defined "Narrative" arc.

-   property_description = Beschreibung
+   property_description = Description

    # Name of the user-defined section description property.

-   property_notes = Notizen
+   property_notes = Notes

    # Name of the user-defined section notes property.

+   property_moonphase = Moon phase
+   # Name of the user-defined moon phase property.

-   role_location = Schauplatz
+   role_location = Location

    # Name of the user-defined role for section locations.

-   role_item = Gegenstand
+   role_item = Item

    # Name of the user-defined role for items in a section.

-   role_character = Teilicipant
+   role_character = Participant

    # Name of the user-defined role for characters in a section.

-   type_character = Figur
+   type_character = Character

-   # Name of the user-defined "Figur" type
+   # Name of the user-defined "Character" type

-   type_location = Schauplatz
+   type_location = Location

-   # Name of the user-defined "Schauplatz" type
+   # Name of the user-defined "Location" type

-   type_item = Gegenstand
+   type_item = Item

-   # Name of the user-defined "Gegenstand" type
+   # Name of the user-defined "Item" type

    color_section = Red

-   # Color of neu section events
+   # Color of new section events

    color_event = Yellow

-   # Color of neu non-section events
+   # Color of new non-section events

    [OPTIONS]

    add_moonphase = No

-   # Yes: Hinzufügen the moon phase to the event properties.
+   # Yes: Add the moon phase to the event properties.
-   # No: Aktualisieren moon phase, if already defined as event property.
+   # No: Update moon phase, if already defined as event property.

+   lock_on_export = No

+   # Yes: Lock the novelibre project when opening the thimeline.
+   # No: Do not lock the novelibre project when opening the thimeline.

 .. note::
    Your custom Konfigurationsdatei does not have to contain all the